acadadev/rosrider_doc/04_DRIVERS/README.md

 **6. Adding ROSRider to Your Bash Environment**

-To ensure that your system can find the necessary ROSDriver components, you'll need to add the following line to your Bash configuration file:
+To ensure that your system can find the necessary ROSRider components, you'll need to add the following line to your Bash configuration file:

 <div class="highlight notranslate position-relative">
   <div class="highlight">